 - Spread love and create a more giving in our community.

 - You will DONATE $20

-- WE will ship out our newest bracelet, "Love Defends Us" to your special someone with a personalized card.
+- We will ship out our newest intention bracelet, "Love Defends Us" to your special someone with a personalized card.
 Let us know what you want us to write in the card.
-Shipping address needed. * All bracelets will be shipped out before May 10, 2020*
+Shipping address needed.

 Help us make our COMMUNITY GO ROUND!
 Click here to donate $20!